* Luxembourg to probe Espirito Santo holding firms

 higher number after above-forecast German price growth data on

-Inflation is running well below the European Central Bank's
+Inflation is runnning well below the European Central Bank's

 target of just under 2 percent and any lower-than-expected